Risk Factors Dashboard

 •the worldwide economy;

-•expectations about future oil and natural gas prices and production levels;
+•expectations about future oil and natural gas prices and production levels (including as a result of certain economic initiatives, such as those related to artificial intelligence);

 •local and international political, economic, health and weather conditions, especially in oil and natural gas producing countries, including, for example, the impacts of local and international pandemics and other disasters;